Global Ambassador Student Leadership Team

 - Must have a strong desire to assist international students with their transition to academic and co-curricular life at UWW!

-- If selected, must be available for training on May 3 and August 23, and to work during International Student Orientation on August 25 - August 28, 2013.
+- If selected, must be available for training on May 2 and August 22.
+Must also be available to work during International Student arrival (August 24-25) and International Student Orientation on August 26 - August 28, 2014.

 Applicants must submit the following materials to the Center for Global Education by email (email@example.com; preferred submission method) or in hard copy to Hyland 1227 by the application deadline: